RongqingYuan/CASP16/README.md

 `get_raw_scores.py` reads the input files and generates the raw scores for each model, which will further be used for analysis of performances.

 `sum_z_scores.py` reads the z-scores and gets sum of z-scores for each measure.
 This will be used for plotting ranks.

+the jupyter notebooks are used for plotting the results.

+## Oligomer